 Detect and Respond

-Microsoft Security Solutions
+Microsoft's Evolution in Security Solutions

 Below illustrates the deployment summary of the Microsoft XDR suite configuration compared to the security best practices settings.

 Learn more about The Modern Enterprise-Level Security Stack in our free eBook (securesky.com).
 For more information on the Microsoft Security Suite, check out our blog to dive into the various Microsoft Defender technologies.

 [caption] Only 58.2% of the Installed Defender is configured according to security best practices.

 SecureSky has observed a promising trend towards strengthening cloud infrastructure security, spurred by insurance requirements, compliance demands, and government directives.
 Despite the eagerness of security teams to implement new security solutions and features, the fast-paced evolution of cloud environments, coupled with resource constraints, presents significant challenges and potential vulnerabilities.

 While incremental progress in security hardening is evident, overarching policies that are either too broad or flawed, along with partial implementations, continue to place cloud environments at considerable risk.